 This attraction is enhanced with special lighting and music effects.

 Monsters Inc. Laugh Floor

-New this year, the Monsters Inc. Laugh Floor show will get into the fun!
+The Monsters Inc. Laugh Floor show even gets into the fun!
 Enjoy new interactions as the cast of monsters learn about this Halloween holiday that the Human World enjoys.